 Android’s biggest advantage is its flexibility, while it doesn’t have iTunes to manage audio and video files, copying data to and from an Android device is straightforward and there’s a wide variety of software on the Android Market, too.

-Like any other computer tablets have reams of hardware specs to decode, but there are three key things to look for in any tablet.
+Like any other computer, tablets have reams of hardware specs to decode, but there are three key things to look for on any tablet.

 Since tablets are mostly screen the display is vitally important.
 Tablet screens generally range in size from 7-inches to around 10-inches, smaller models are obviously more portable but the larger tablets make for a better web-browsing and movie-viewing experience.
 Also pay attention to screen resolution, which tells you the number of pixels in the display – higher numbers are better.
 Look out for screens using IPS or AMOLED technology, as well, as these are usually much higher quality.